jordan4ibanez/Formine/README.md

 ### Install dependencies on Mac OS

-**Note:** this was tested on a 2014 mac mini running Mac OS 12 Monterey.
+**Note:** this was tested on a 2014 mac mini running Mac OS 15 Sequoia.
 If this breaks, let me know.

-You're going to need MacPorts and Homebrew.
-This was tested in Mac OS Monterey.
+You're going to need MacPorts.

 Well first, you're going to need to edit your ``.zshrc`` to add a non-standard path.